Ian Gellatly, PhD

 2024

 Bonaccio, S., Connelly, C.E., McLarnon, M.J.W., & Gellatly, I.R.
 (2024).
 Who do Managers Decide to Accommodate?
 The Case of Employees With and Without Disabilities.
-Paper to be presented at the 84th annual meeting of the Academy of Management, Chicago, IL, August.
+Paper presented at the 84th annual meeting of the Academy of Management, Chicago, IL, August.

 Teaching